 Fresh Strawberry Horchata

 Last weekend we had the honor of joining Pablo and Maura Silva, of Silva Family Farm, for their son's 1st and daughter's 3rd birthday party.
 The food was extraordinary and the desserts divine.
-What stood out most, however, was the large pink jug of strawberry and cantaloupe horchata right upon walking in the door.
+What stood out most, however, was the large pink jug of strawberry and cantaloupe horchata right upon walking in the door of the Mink House.
 You can make the traditional way and soak your own rice, or if you'd like a shortcut, rice milk is readily available in stores*.

 1 cup white rice